 - problems encountered and solutions proposed or applied;

 - relations with the agency colleagues and (if applicable) clients;

-- reflexions on the nexus between theory and practice;
+- reflections on the nexus between theory and practice;

 - contacts established (if any) which may lead to future employment.